futres/futres_website/content/team.md

 slug: team
 ---
 <figure><img src="/media/ed.jpg"/><figcaption>Edward Davis</figcaption></figure>
-Edward Davis is an Assistant Professor of [Earth Sciences](https://earthsciences.uoregon.edu/) at the University of Oregon and the Curator of Fossil Collections for the [UO Museum of Natural and Cultural History](https://natural-history.uoregon.edu/).
-His research is focused on the effects of changing environments on the distributions and traits of fossil mammals.
-[Research Website](https://blogs.uoregon.edu/vertpaleo/)
+Edward Davis is an Assistant Professor of <a href="https://earthsciences.uoregon.edu/">Earth Sciences</a> at the University of Oregon and the Curator of Fossil Collections for the <a href="https://natural-history.uoregon.edu/">UO Museum of Natural and Cultural History</a>.
+His research is focused on the effects of changing environments on the distributions and traits of fossil mammals. <a href="https://blogs.uoregon.edu/vertpaleo/">Research Website</a>

 <figure><img src="/media/kitty150.jpg"/><figcaption>Kitty Emery</figcaption></figure>

 <figure><img src="/media/mabalk.png"/><figcaption>Meghan Balk</figcaption></figure>
-[Meghan Balk](https://sites.google.com/view/megbalk) is the Postdoctoral Research Associate for the FuTRES team.
+<a href="https://sites.google.com/view/megbalk">Meghan Balk</a> is the Postdoctoral Research Associate for the FuTRES team.
 Her interests include investigating how vertebrate traits facilitate adaptation to climate change, digging in the dirt, and climbing on rocks.

 <figure><img src="/media/ramona150.jpg"/><figcaption>Ramona Walls</figcaption></figure>